-Even easily treatable conditions can be deadly for cats who are not seen by veterinarians or otherwise taken care of by humans.
+Even easily treatable conditions can be deadly for cats who are not afforded basic veterinary care.
 Minor cuts or puncture wounds can turn into raging infections and abscesses.
-Untreated upper-respiratory infections cause cats’ eyes and noses to become so caked with mucus that animals can barely see or breathe.
-Ferals often scratch their ears until they bleed, because they are driven mad by the pain and itching of ear mites and related infections.
-Others die from blood loss or anemia because of worms and fleas.
-Urinary-tract infections, which frequently lead to urinary blockages in male cats, cause slow and extremely painful deaths if they go untreated.
+Untreated upper-respiratory infections cause cats’ eyes and noses to become so caked with mucus that they can barely see or breathe.
+Cats often scratch their ears until they bleed, because they’re driven mad by the pain and itching of ear mites and related infections.
+Others die of blood loss or anemia because of worms or fleas.
+Urinary tract infections, which frequently lead to urinary blockages in male cats, cause slow and extremely painful deaths if they go untreated.

 Cats Can’t Live on ‘Bread’ Alone

-Many people who encounter feral cats start feeding them, but merely feeding the cats without capturing them to ensure their safety: This can actually make the situation worse.
-Feeding ferals increases their ability to give birth to more kittens who are destined to suffer and die painful deaths.
-It is essential to get these cats off the streets in order to prevent suffering for both them and their offspring.
-Feeding should only be done as a prelude to trapping, as a way of getting cats accustomed to eating in a certain place at a certain time.
+It’s not enough merely to feed cats without capturing them to ensure their safety: This can actually make the situation worse.
+Just feeding colonies of homeless cats means that they will give birth to more kittens, who are destined to suffer and die painful deaths, too.
+It is essential to get these animals off the streets in order to prevent them and their offspring from suffering.
+Feeding should only be seen as a prelude to trapping, as a way of getting cats accustomed to eating in a certain place at a certain time.
 Otherwise, feeding just serves to help homeless cat populations proliferate.

-Line the bottom of the trap with a piece of cloth, a folded newspaper, or an old towel.
-It will not interfere with closing the door or the trap’s spring mechanism.
+Line the bottom of the trap with a thick piece of cloth, a folded newspaper, or an old towel.
+Make sure it does not interfere with closing the door or the trap’s spring mechanism.
 The animal will feel more secure walking in without walking on wire, and will be afforded a small measure of comfort.
-Do not use the same towel or cloth again for the same purpose unless you have washed it well—animals are very sensitive to smells.
+Do not use the same towel or cloth again for the same purpose unless you have thoroughly washed it—animals are very sensitive to smells and may be apprehensive.

 Do not set a trap and then leave it unattended, even for a few minutes.
 Anything could happen while you’re away.
 Set your trap, then back off, but stay within sight of it.
 Be patient.
-Plan to do your trapping when you have enough time to stay onsite.
+Plan to do your trapping when you have enough time to wait.
 Avoid trapping in bad or extremely hot weather.
-Cats are most likely to be up and about during early-morning or late-evening hours.
+Cats are most likely to be out and about during early-morning or late-evening hours.

-Immediately after the animal goes in, cover the trap with a towel or a blanket (if you are trapping in cold weather) or a sheet (in hot weather).
+Immediately after the cat enters the trap, cover it with a towel or a blanket (in cold weather) or a sheet (in hot weather).
 Trapped animals calm down more quickly when they are covered.
 Be sure they can breathe freely.

-Make arrangements ahead of time for where you will take the cat after he or she has been trapped.
-Never assume that the animal will be accepted unannounced.
-If you plan to rehabilitate and adopt out the cat, it is best to immediately take him or her to a veterinarian to be spayed or neutered, vaccinated, tested for leukemia and AIDS, and treated for worm and flea infestations.
+Decide ahead of time where you will take the cat, and make arrangements ahead of time.
+Never assume that the animal will be accepted as a walk-in.
+If you plan to try to rehabilitate and adopt out the cat, it is best to take him or her straight to a veterinarian to be spayed or neutered, vaccinated, tested for feline leukemia and feline AIDS, and treated for worm and flea infestations.

-After bringing cats home from the vet, put them in a quiet place separated from other animals for a week or two; this will allow them to recover from surgery and become accustomed to their new surroundings.
+After bringing cats home from the vet, put them in a quiet room separated from other animals for a week or two; this will allow them to recover from surgery and become accustomed to their new surroundings.
 When the cats have recuperated, they can be released into the house (never allow any cat outside).
-Be patient: If they are truly feral, it may take months (or years) of patience and kindness before the animals begin to trust you.
-Do not allow feral cats outside, even after they have lived in your home for a long while.
-They are easily frightened and may bolt and become lost.
+Be patient: If they are truly feral, it may take months (or years) of kindness for them to trust you.
+However, many homeless cats are not feral at all: They are friendly animals who are simply frightened and can come around fairly quickly.

-Because of the huge number of feral cats and the severe shortage of good homes, the difficulty of socialization, and the dangers lurking where most feral cats live, it may be necessary—and the most compassionate choice—to euthanize feral cats.
-You can ask your veterinarian to do this or, if your local animal shelter uses an injection of sodium pentobarbital, take the cats there.
-Please do not allow the prospect of euthanasia to deter you from trapping feral cats.
-If you leave them where they are, they will almost certainly die a painful death.
-A painless injection is far kinder than any fate that feral cats will meet if left to fend for themselves.
+Because of the huge number of homeless cats and the severe shortage of loving, committed homes, the difficulty of socialization, and the dangers lurking where most unsocialized cats live, it is sometimes necessary—and compassionate—to have feral cats euthanized.
+You can ask your veterinarian to help or, if your local animal shelter euthanizes via an injection of sodium pentobarbital, take the cats there.
+Please do not allow the prospect of euthanasia to deter you from trapping homeless cats.
+If you leave them where they are, they will certainly die a prolonged and painful death.
+A painless death is far kinder than the fate that homeless cats will meet if left to fend for themselves.

 Where to Get a Trap

-If your local animal shelter will not lend you a box trap, invest in one of your own.
-Cat traps cost $40 to $50 and are available online or at most hardware and feed-and-seed stores.
+If your local animal shelter can’t lend you a box trap, invest in one of your own.
+Cat traps typically cost about $40 to $50 and are available online or at most hardware and feed-and-seed stores.